paraself/MonoBehaviourPlus/README.md

 ```c#
 TestMBP.UpdateAll();
 ```
 to run all the instances' parallel update metho multi-threadedly.
-Usually ``WaitAndUpdate()`` have better performace and is recommended to use.